joahua/blog/_posts/2023-03-09-bible-college.md

 ---

 Hello, fictive reader.
-Blog's been quiet for years.
+Blog’s been quiet for years.

 Working in government has significant chilling effects on public speech, but suffice to say Canberra has been an (unexpected) blessing in terms of work.
 We've been here about seven years and it's been a great journey in design, tech, climate -- and consultancy scale-ups.